ikinsella/locaNMF/README.md

 ### Enabling GPU Support

-LocaNMF is implemented using pytorch in order to take advantage of abstractions that allow the same code to execute on CPU and GPU.
+LocaNMF is implemented using pytorch in order to take advantage of abstractions that allows us to provide one implementation that is capable of being run using either CPUs or GPUs.
 To enable the use of your GPU you must have a a compatible CUDA installation, pytorch installation, and GPU available.
 Please reference [Pythorch's](https://pytorch.org/) documentation in order to achieve this.